-Whether I bring my own lunch or pop out for a quick bite, eating at my desk while ploughing through my to-do list has always been my lunchtime routine — even though I know in the back of my mind that’s not in my best interest.
+Whether I make my own lunch or order a quick bite, eating at my desk while ploughing through my to-do list has always been my lunchtime routine — even though I know in the back of my mind that’s not in my best interest.

 Beyond the nutritional benefits, though, lunchtime is a natural pause point in the workday where we can catch our breath, collect our thoughts, let ideas marinate, release stress, and be fully present.
 If you can’t remember the last time you stepped away from your computer screen for lunch, try these small steps to incorporate mindful eating into even your most hectic workdays.

 A 2018 survey of office workers in the U.K. found that nearly 70 percent report lower productivity when they aren’t able to step away from their desks for a meal, yet 56 percent say there’s nowhere else to eat their lunch at work.
-If your workplace doesn’t have a dedicated lunch room or break space, settle into one of your favorite spots, be it by a window or a plant, or near co-workers you’d like to get to know better. ‘‘Workplace satisfaction is so much higher if you eat with your colleagues.
+If there’s no dedicated table or eating space where you’re working from, settle into one of your favorite spots, be it by a window or a plant.
+“Workplace satisfaction is so much higher if you eat with your colleagues.
 You like your job more — and you like your colleagues better,” Brian Wansick, director of the Food and Brand Lab at Cornell University, told The New York Times Magazine.
 Wherever you choose, the key is to set work aside and let yourself relax.
 In fact, a 2013 study published in Organizational Dynamics found that employees who carried on with work-related activities through their lunch breaks reported more negative moods later on in the day.

 Head outside for a quick walk